robalyx/rotector/README.md

 ## 📄 License

 This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.

+## ⚠️ Disclaimer

+Roblox is a registered trademark of Roblox Corporation.
+This tool is provided as-is, without any guarantees or warranty.
+The authors are not responsible for any damage or data loss incurred with its use.
+Users should use this software at their own risk and ensure they comply with all applicable terms of service and legal requirements.

+Rotector is designed to process only publicly available information from Roblox profiles.
+Users of the tool are responsible for implementing appropriate data retention and deletion policies in accordance with applicable regulatory requirements, such as CCPA or GDPR.
+While Rotector is designed with good intentions, it's important to understand that making excessive requests to Roblox's platform may violate their terms of service.

+For more details, please refer to the [LICENSE](LICENSE) file.